 #1 Find caregivers or elderly care homes with your parents.

 If your parents need at-home care or are thinking of moving into a permanent elderly care facility, it is important to help them with the process.
 Unfortunately, financial elder abuse is prominent.
 If your parents are vulnerable individuals, they need someone more savvy to assist them.
-Together, you can find carers and a care facility with a great reputation, that won’t take advantage of your parents’ vulnerabilities.
+Together, you can find carers, home care services, or a care facility with a great reputation, that won’t take advantage of your parents’ vulnerabilities.

 #2 Take them for a meeting with an independent financial advisor.

 Your parents likely have an accountant or financial advisor that they have worked with for some years.
 However, when it comes to elderly financial management, you need to get a second opinion.
 You may be able to offer some pearls of wisdom, but many parents are stubborn when their kids try to advise them.
 It’s best to take them for a meeting with an independent financial advisor.
 This will allow a professional to handle your parents’ financial situation.

 #3 Request to take control of their finances if necessary.